-If you are dissatisfied with our bill, you have the right to apply to the High Court for an assessment of our charges by an Officer of the Court under ss.
-70, 71 and 72 of the Solicitors Act 1974.
+If you are dissatisfied with our bill, you also have the right to apply to the High Court for an assessment of our charges by an Officer of the Court under Part III of the Solicitors Act 1974.
 We hope that before making such an application you would first use our complaints procedure explained above.

 The Legal Ombudsman may not consider a complaint about a bill if you have applied to the court for assessment of it.
 Interest may be payable on all or part of a bill if it is unpaid.